simplesamlphp/simplesamlphp-module-statistics/docs/statistics.md

 The `offsetspan` parameter shows on which character the first column starts, such that the STAT keyword becomes column number 3.

 Use the `loganalyzer` script with the `--debug` parameter to debug whether your configuration is correct.
 If not, then it easy to see what is wrong, for example if the STAT keyword is not in column 3.
+NOTE: when using `--debug`, no output is being written to disk!

 Here is some example output: